apache/pinot/docs/architecture.rst

 Pinot Segments
 --------------

 A segment is laid out in a columnar format so that it can be directly mapped into memory for serving queries.

 Columns may be single or multi-valued.
 Column types may be STRING, INT, LONG, FLOAT, DOUBLE or BYTES.
 Columns may be declared to be metric or dimension (or specifically as a time dimension) in the schema.
+Columns can have default null value.
+For example, the default null value of a integer column can be 0.
+Note: The default value of byte column has to be hex-encoded before adding to the schema.

 Pinot uses dictionary encoding to store values as a dictionary ID.
 Columns may be configured to be "no-dictionary" column in which case raw values are stored.
 Dictionary IDs are encoded using minimum number of bits for efficient storage (*e.g.* a column with cardinality